Artiume/Crypto/README.md

 #### Graphic Cards (GPU's)

+GPU's are rated on Hashrate, Power Usage and Unit Cost.
+Hashrate is based on how powerful your card is and is the basis for its income.

 [Eth Mining Calculator](https://minerstat.com/coin/ETH)

 [Graphics Card Comparison](https://minerstat.com/compare), here's an [example](https://minerstat.com/compare/rtx-3070-vs-rx-5700-xt?units1=1&units2=1) of my two preferred cards.
 Ethereum's protocol is called Ethash.